loggar/note/docs/interviews/coding-string.md

 ## How to remove duplicate characters from String?

-## How to check if a String is valid shuffe of two String?
+## How to check if a String is valid shuffle of two String?

 ## Write a program to check if a String contains another String (indexOf()).